Sh1k44r/Scatterplot-Graph/README.md

 You may view the completed code [here](https://sh1k44r.github.io/Scatterplot-Graph/).

-That completes one of the projects in FREECODECAMP.
+That completes one of the Data Visualization projects of FREECODECAMP.